kiegroup/droolsjbpm-build-bootstrap/README.md

 * Warning: The first `mvn` build of a day will download the latest SNAPSHOT dependencies of other kiegroup projects, unless you build all those kiegroup projects from source.
-Those SNAPSHOTS were build and deployed last night by Jenkins jobs.
+Those SNAPSHOTS were built and deployed last night by Jenkins jobs.

     * If you've pulled all changes (or cloned a repository) today, this is a good thing: it saves you from having to download and build all those other latest kiegroup projects from source.

-    * If you haven't pulled all changes today, this is probably a bad thing: you 're probably not ready to deal with those new snapshots.
+    * If you haven't pulled all changes today, this is probably a bad thing: you're probably not ready to deal with those new snapshots.

         In that case, add `-nsu` (= `--no-snapshot-updates`) to the `mvn` command to avoid downloading those snapshots: